 Although data indicate a demand for responsible afterlife handling of batteries, complications can arise for Li-ion energy sources, raising concerns for product designers.

 Manufacturers value Li-ion batteries for benefits such as low self-discharge, low “memory” (the tendency to acquire a minimum or maximum state of charge), and high energy density.
 However, they have volatile chemistry that requires the regulation of their disposal on both state and federal levels.

 Processes used to recycle lithium-ion batteries have merit because they can regain valuable metals from spent battery cells, including nickel, cobalt, copper, and aluminum.
 However, there are dangers associated with the recycling processes, including thermal, chemical, and electrical hazards due to the potential for chemical reactions.

 Designing Longer-Lasting Li-ion Batteries Can Be Part of the Solution

-While no definitive, universally accepted solution exists to make lithium-ion batteries easier to handle after they no longer work, product designers can use Parylene conformal coatings to prevent premature failure and encourage Li-ion resiliency despite exposure to failure-inducing situations.
+While no definitive, universally accepted solution exists to make lithium-ion batteries easier to handle after they no longer work, product designers can use Parylene coatings to prevent premature failure and encourage Li-ion resiliency despite exposure to failure-inducing situations.
 With the ability to extend product life and discourage unnecessary loss using a sustainable coating solution, you can do your part to comply with sustainability guidelines and reduce waste.